 The summer months of December, January and February bring the highest temperatures on the trail, averaging 10C (50F) - 18C (64F) and reaching a maximum of 28C (82F).
 In spite of this, cold snaps can occur at any time and low temperatures can fall below 0C (32F), so don't forget to pack your warm gear.
 February is generally the driest month of the year with an average of only nine rainy days.

-Winter temperatures hover between 1C (34F) - 9C (48F), and snow is common.
-The Department of Conservation discourages walkers on the Routeburn between early May and late October because of the more challenging conditions.
-Section of the trail are impassable and specialist equipment is required during this time, so we recommend leaving it to the experts.
+Routeburn Track weather during winter brings temperatures between 1C (34F) - 9C (48F), and snow is common.
+The Department of Conservation discourages walkers on the Routeburn Track between early May and late October because of the more challenging conditions.
+Sections of the trail are impassable and specialist equipment is required during this time, so we recommend leaving it to the experts.